-- Below are the NFL kicker rankings following Week 1.
+- Below are the NFL kicker rankings following Week 15.

-Week 2 of the NFL season proved what a difference a reliable kicker could make.
+The regular season proved what a difference a reliable kicker could make.
 In fact, kickers played a major role when it came to cashing or losing bets when it came to NFL betting lines.

 NFL Kicker Rankings

-3. Tyler Bass – Buffalo Bills
+1. Tyler Bass – Buffalo Bills

-6. Evan McPherson – Cincinnati Bengals
+4. Evan McPherson – Cincinnati Bengals